hwkwon1114/IEMS490-Assignment_1/README.md

 Full Regression Test & Selection: If the candidate shows promise, it is promoted to a full "regression test" on the entire development set.
 This ensures the changes didn't negatively impact previously correct answers.
 A new prompt is only adopted as the best prompt if its overall accuracy on this full test is strictly higher than the previous prompt.
 This process is repeated for five times, allowing the algorithm to learn from different wrong answers.
 The final, optimized prompt is then scored one last time against the unseen test set to get its final, unbiased accuracy.

 The accuracy was 95.33% on the same set of test data.
-The responses are saved at auto_prompt_results.csv and the optimized prompt is saved at best_prompt1.txt.
+The responses are saved at Part3.csv and the optimized prompt is saved at best_prompt.txt.